jesperlndqvst/plain-news/README.md

 A news feed with fake news articles in PHP and SQLite.

 # Installation
-Clone this repo and start a PHP server in your terminal by going in to the repo root folder and entering:
+Clone this repo and start a PHP server in your terminal by entering the repo root folder and type:

 ```bash
 php -S localhost:8000